Velektron/oreilly2020/Datalakes and Distributed System/notes.md

 Myth: Data of any format can be ingested and ML model will be to instantly input the data.
 Truth: The lake will accept data of any format, but ML capabilities need data to be curated and formatted to match expected input params.

+## Use cases and closing thoughts:
+- Data culture is important
+    - Leading client in aviation wanted to implement a data lake to centralize data for analytics purpose and help facilitate better DQ and governance.
+    - There were many cultural challenges around data ingest that resulted in redundant data elements without a single source of truth.
+    - Over the years, many data analyst and stewards unput data sets that had the same meaning using difference noenclatures.
+For example, some analysts were referring to passenger as a "seat" others a "chair" and others as "passenger"
+    - **Strategy**
+        - Work with leadership to establish a data governance framework that had input and feedback from all data stewards and system owners.
+Document the data standards that resulted from the framework to allow us to start flagging inaccurate data once it's in the lake.
+        - Ingest only the necessary data into the lake and monitor how users are interacting with the data through data provenance.
+Start to cleanse the data using the governance fraamework and feedback from data owners.
+        - Over time continue to ingest new data sets and repeat the proess to cleanse data and prepare it to production use.
+- Sometimes a data lake is not the right solution
+    - For example, federal organisation that wanted to put 12 systems together but for operational purpose (prevent MFA, SSO)